 To make an auto insurance claim, at the minimum, you need the facts of the car accident, such as its location, the time of day it occurred, and information about the other cars, drivers, and their passengers, if any.
-You may also need a police report if there were injuries or if the other parties dispute the facts of the loss.
+You may also need a police report if there were injuries, fatalities, or significant property damage – or if the other parties dispute the facts of the loss.

-The Law Firm of Anidjar & Levine can answer your questions and help you file a valid insurance claim.
-Call us now at 800-747-3733 to arrange for a free legal consultation.
+Our team at the Law Offices of Anidjar & Levine can answer your questions and help you file a valid insurance claim.
+Call us now at 1-800-747-3733 to arrange for a free legal consultation.

 For a free legal consultation, call (800) 747-3733